Niello

-Statistical consideration

 Niello was used on a variety of objects including sword hilts, chalices, plates, horns, adornment for horses, jewellery such as bracelets, rings, pendants, and small fittings such as strap-ends, purse-bars, buttons, belt buckles and the like.
 It was also used to fill in the letters in inscriptions engraved on metal.
-Periods when engraving filled in with niello has been used to make full images with figures have been relatively few, but include some significant achievements.
-In ornament, it came to have competition from enamel, with far wider colour possibilities, which eventually displaced it in most of Europe.
+Periods when engraving filled in with niello has been used to make full images with figures have been relatively few, but the practice has produced some significant achievements.
+In ornament, niello came to have competition from enamel, with far wider colour possibilities, which eventually displaced it in most of Europe.